Yhonnie Scarce

 Yhonnie Scarce was born in Woomera, South Australia, and belongs to the Kokatha and Nukunu peoples.

-Recent international exhibitions include at Seoul Museum of Art, Seoul, Korea, 2021, IAIA Museum of Contemporary Native Arts, Sante Fe, USA, 2021, Paris Photo, Paris, France, 2020, Pavilion of Contemporary Art, Milan, Italy, Museum of London, Ontario, Canada, 2020.
-Previous international shows include the National Gallery of Modern Art, New Delhi, India, 2018, 55th Venice Biennale collateral exhibition Personal Structures 2013, Venice, Galway Art Centre, Ireland 2016, Harvard Art Museum, Massachusetts 2016, Kluge-Ruhe Aboriginal Art Museum, Virginia, USA 2012.
+Other recent international exhibitions include at Seoul Museum of Art, Seoul, Korea 2021, IAIA Museum of Contemporary Native Arts, Sante Fe, USA 2021, Paris Photo, Paris France 2020, Pavilion of Contemporary Art, Milan Italy, Museum of London, Ontario Canada 2020.
+Previous international shows include the National Gallery of Modern Art, New Delhi India, 2018, 55th Venice Biennale collateral exhibition Personal Structures 2013, Galway Art Centre, Ireland 2016, Harvard Art Museum, Massachusetts 2016, Kluge-Ruhe Aboriginal Art Museum, Virginia USA 2012.

-Scarce was curated into the 2020 Adelaide Biennial at the Art Gallery of South Australia and has co- curated Violent Salt at Artspace Mackay, which toured Australia.
-In 2018 Scarce was curated into major shows and public commissions throughout Australia, including the Biennale of Australian Art, Ballarat; Installation Contemporary, Sydney, the Australian Centre for Contemporary Art, Melbourne, National Gallery of Australia, Canberra, National Gallery of Victoria, Melbourne and the Newcastle Art Gallery.
-Previous major shows include The National, Art Gallery of NSW 2017, The 3rd National Indigenous Art Triennial 2017, 19th Biennale of Sydney, 2014 and a site-specific installation at the Art Gallery of South Australia as part of Tarnanthi Festival of Contemporary and Torres Strait Islander Art, 2016.
-In 2012 Scarce held a residency and exhibited at the Kluge-Ruhe Aboriginal Art Museum, University of Virginia, USA and participated in Aboriginal art symposiums at Seattle Art Museum and the Hood Museum, New Hampshire.
+Scarce was curated into the 2020 Adelaide Biennial at the Art Gallery of South Australia and co-curated Violent Salt at Artspace Mackay, which toured Australia.
+In 2018 Scarce was curated into major shows and public commissions throughout Australia, including the Biennale of Australian Art Ballarat, Installation Contemporary Sydney, the Australian Centre for Contemporary Art Melbourne, National Gallery of Australia Canberra, National Gallery of Victoria Melbourne, and the Newcastle Art Gallery.
+Previous major shows include The National, Art Gallery of NSW 2017, The 3rd National Indigenous Art Triennial 2017, 19th Biennale of Sydney, 2014, and a site-specific installation at the Art Gallery of South Australia as part of Tarnanthi Festival of Contemporary and Torres Strait Islander Art 2016.
+In 2012 Scarce held a residency and exhibited at the Kluge-Ruhe Aboriginal Art Museum, University of Virginia USA, and participated in Aboriginal art symposiums at Seattle Art Museum and the Hood Museum, New Hampshire.

-Scarce’s work is seen in the collections of the National Gallery of Victoria, Tate Gallery London and Musem of Contemporary Art Sydney, Art Gallery of South Australia, National Gallery Australia, Art Gallery of New South Wales, TarraWarra Museum of Art, Flinders University Art Museum, Australian War Memorial, The Museum and Art Gallery of the Northern Territory, Shepparton Art Museum, and the University of South Australia.
+Scarce’s work is seen in the collections of the National Gallery of Victoria, Tate Gallery London and Musem of Contemporary Art Sydney, Art Gallery of South Australia, National Gallery Australia, Art Gallery of New South Wales, TarraWarra Museum of Art, Flinders University Art Museum, Australian War Memorial, The Museum and Art Gallery of the Northern Territory, Shepparton Art Museum, and the University of South Australia, among others.

 NEWS